enova/sidekiq-rate-limiter/README.md

 ## Compatibility

-sidekiq-rate-limiter is actively tested against MRI versions 2.1, 2.2, and 2.3.
+sidekiq-rate-limiter is actively tested against MRI versions 2.4 and 2.5.

-sidekiq-rate-limiter works by using a custom fetch class, the class responsible for pulling work from the queue stored in redis.
+sidekiq-rate-limiter works by using a custom fetch class, the class responsible for pulling work from the queue stored in Redis.
 Consequently you'll want to be careful about using other gems that use a same strategy, [sidekiq-priority](https://github.com/socialpandas/sidekiq-priority) being one example.